KdF Berlin-Rome race car, Porsche type 64 (1939-1940)

 Before the 1951 rally season the car was dismantled for full repaint and was painted turquoise, also inside the cockpit.

-When the car was repaired after the accident, the old-school semaphores were removed.
+When the car was repaired after the accident, the old-school semaphores were removed and PORSCHE-lettering was fixed on the nose.

 In the nineteen fifties Otto Mathé was Niki Lauda's childhood idol (both Austrians, Mathé born in 1907, Lauda in 1949).